 A qualified architect or engineer can review your renovation plans to flag any potential issues and inform you when an updated C of O will be required for your project.

-If you are purchasing “as-is” or “bank owned” property, typically you will be responsible for correcting any C of O problems that exist and/or are discovered.
-As such, it’s important to review your purchase agreement, to determine the scope and cost associated with purchasing the property, especially if C of O problems are discovered.
+When a property owner is selling a home as-is, you will typically be responsible for correcting any C of O problems that exist and/or are discovered.
+As such, it’s essential to review your purchase agreement, to determine the scope and cost associated with purchasing the property, especially if C of O problems are discovered.

 Unlike units in condos, individual apartments in co-op buildings are not issued C of Os.
 In a co-op building, there’s one C of O for the entire building.
 This means that if there’s a problem with the C of O, it remains up to the Co-op Board to correct those issues.

 When purchasing a condo (or any other type a building except a co-op), C of O problems are usually spotted on the title report.
-If problems are discovered, you should first figure out if the issues are fixable by hiring an architect and an experienced expeditor.
-While an expeditor can help to dramatically speed up the otherwise notoriously lengthy paperwork process, you can still expect the process to take anywhere from 3 months to years depending on the type of building as well as the renovations involved.
+If issues are discovered, you should first figure out if the issues are fixable by hiring an architect and an experienced expeditor.
+While an expeditor can help to speed up the otherwise notoriously lengthy paperwork process dramatically, you can still expect the process to take anywhere from 3 months to years, depending on the type of building as well as the renovations involved.

 Generally speaking, no, a landlord is not entitled to collect rent without a certificate of occupancy.
 This means that tenants have a right to withhold rent if they find out they’ve rented an illegal apartment.
 That being said, if the property has a CO violation, the landlord may be entitled to collect rent depending on the circumstances, specifically if the Certificate of Occupancy violation is not due to potentially dangerous conditions in the property.